explodingcamera/tinywasm/README.md

 WebAssembly [validation](https://webassembly.github.io/spec/core/valid/index.html) is enabled by default through the `validate` feature.
 Keep this feature enabled and leave `ParserOptions::validation` enabled for modules from untrusted sources.
 Without validation, parsing can produce modules that violate runtime assumptions and may panic during instantiation or execution.

 Validation does not limit parsing or execution resources.
-Hosts that run untrusted code should also set input limits, configure stack and `ResourceLimiter` limits, and use fuel- or time-budgeted execution as needed.
+Hosts that run untrusted code should also set opt-in `parser::ParseLimits` for input and known parse-time amplification points, configure stack and `ResourceLimiter` limits, and use fuel- or time-budgeted execution as needed.

 Loading `.twasm` checks the archive header and encoding but does not run WebAssembly validation or verify TinyWasm's runtime invariants.
 Load archives only from trusted sources.
 For untrusted input, parse a WebAssembly binary with validation enabled.